e-Plugins/opencart-3.x/README.md

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of TargetPay.com and Digiwallet.nl to your webstore.
+Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of TargetPay.com and DigiWallet.nl to your webstore.

 ## Supported Paymethods
 | Paymethod	|   supported	|